Headshots

 Where is Photography Shark's studio for modeling headshots?

-The studio is at 83 E Water St, Rockland, MA 02370 — about 25 miles south of Boston on the South Shore.
+The studio is at 83 E Water Street, Rockland, MA 02370 — about 25 miles south of Boston on the South Shore.
 Accessible via Route 3 or the MBTA Plymouth/Kingston commuter rail line, with parking on site.
 Models from Boston, Quincy, Braintree, Weymouth, Plymouth, and throughout the South Shore shoot here regularly.

 What backgrounds are available for modeling headshots?